Metrics of Positive Ricci Curvature on Simply-Connected Manifolds of Dimension $6k$: Simply-Connected -Dimensional Manifolds

 with the property that the induced map on cohomology maps a generator of $H^*(\C P^\infty)$ to $x$.
 By the cellular approximation theorem we can assume that $f_x$ is cellular, so the image is contained in $\C P^n\subseteq \C P^\infty$.
 Then $f_x\colon M\to \C P^n$ induces an isomorphism on cohomology and, since $M$ is assumed to be simply-connected, it is therefore a homotopy equivalence by the Hurewicz theorem and Whitehead's theorem.
 Note that we did not use the assumption on $w_2$.
 In fact, since Stiefel-Whitney classes are preserved under homotopy equivalences, it follows that $w_2(M)$ vanishes if and only if $n$ is odd (alternatively, this can also be seen by using Wu classes).

-From Theorem \ref{T:JUPP} it follows that there is an infinite family of homotopy $\C P^3$'s whose diffeomorphism types are distinguished by $p_1$, which can take any value congruent $4\mod 24$ on the generator $x$.
-By Proposition \ref{P:RED_FORMS1}, the only homotopy $\C P^3$ that can be constructed via an algebraic plumbing graph is the standard $\C P^3$.
+From Theorem \ref{T:JUPP} it follows that there is an infinite family of homotopy $\C P^3$'s whose diffeomorphism types are distinguished by $p_1$, which can take any value congruent to $4\mod 24$ on the generator $x$.
+By Proposition \ref{P:RED_FORMS1}, the only homotopy $\C P^3$ that can be constructed via an algebraic plumbing graph is the standard $\C P^3$ as only the graph , which defines the standard $\C P^3$, can produce the cohomology ring of $\C P^3$.
 However, we have the following result:

 \begin{proposition} There is an infinite family $M_i$, $i\in\N_0$, of pairwise non-diffeomorphic homotopy $\C P^3$'s, such that for each $i\in\N_0$ there is a closed, simply-connected 6-manifold $N_i$ so that $M_i\#N_i\in\mathcal{T}_6(\mathcal{B}_4)$.
 In particular, $M_i\# N_i$ admits a core metric. \end{proposition} \begin{proof} Let $G$ be the graph